williamlu9/schedrestd/README.md

 By default, the servide listens to the port of 8088 on HTTP.
 The file /etc/scheddrestd/schedrestd.yaml allows changing some configurations like adding SSL certificates, changing port, and etc. Refer to the file comment area for the description of each parameter.

-After modifying the configuration file, restart the service is required.
+After modifying the configuration file /ets/schedrestd/schedrestd.yaml, restart the service is required.

 ```
 systemctl restart schedrestd